 Most Haunted Areas: The Jail Cell Room, The Courtyard

-Originally built back in 1797, the Old County Jail, as it was known then was in operation until 1987.
-It served Nelson County and surrounding areas for 100 years, making it the oldest continuously operated jail in the state of Kentucky, and is listed on the National Registry of Historic Places.
+Originally built back in 1797, the Old County Jail, as it was known then, was in operation until 1987.
+It served Nelson County and surrounding areas for 100 years, making it the oldest continuously operated jail in Kentucky, and is listed on the National Registry of Historic Places.

-It’s now regarded by many to be one of the most haunted locations in the South.
+It’s now regarded by many to be among the most haunted hotels in the South.
 Appearing in books, national publications, and many TV shows, the Myrtles Plantation is considered one of the finest hotels in America for a spot of ghost hunting!